raZ3l/bnetlib/README.md

 * `bnetlib\Resource\Wow\Guild\NewsEntry` > Item Id (if set) and Character name (if set)
 * `bnetlib\Resource\Wow\Item\Reward` > Item Id

-Example:
+**Example:**

     $auction = $wow->getAuction();
     $data    = $wow->getAuctionData($auction);

 ### Exceptions

-bnetlib implements the Marker interface pattern for exceptions, so every exception thrown by this library can be caught by catching `bnetlib\Exception`.
-Exceptions thrown during the request implement another marker called `bnetlib\Exception\ResponseException`.
+bnetlib implements the Marker interface pattern for exceptions, that means that every exception thrown by this library can be caught by catching `Exception\ExceptionInterface`.
+Exceptions thrown during the request implement another marker called `Exception\ResponseExceptionInterface`.
+The Exception Code will be set to the returned HTTP Status Code, except for `Exception\ClientException`.
 Visit Blizzard's [API documentation](http://blizzard.github.com/api-wow-docs/#idp40928) for more details.

-The following exception may be thrown during the request:
+**The following exceptions may be thrown during the request:**

 * `CacheException` > 'lastmodified' key passed and cache is still valid.
 * `JsonException` > Wrapper for json_decode errors, see [json_last_error](http://www.php.net/manual/en/function.json-last-error.php)
+* `ClientException` > Intercepts all exceptions thrown by the client, use `$e->getPrevious()`
 * `InvalidAppException` > Invalid Application
 * `InvalidAppPermissionsException` > Invalid application permissions
 * `InvalidAppSignatureException` > Invalid application signature